-Here’s how to take advantage of Vivaldi’s Web Panels while studying.
+Here’s how to take advantage of Vivaldi’s Web Panels.

 Listen to YouTube or podcasts while working in another tab

-During your studies, you’ll most likely need to access tons of useful YouTube videos and podcasts.
+You most likely need to access tons of useful YouTube videos and podcasts on a daily basis.
 Having it all conveniently placed in your sidebar will make a huge difference to your productivity.
 Videos and podcasts will continue to play even if you switch to a different Web Panel or hide the Panel completely.
 Make sure you’re using the Desktop version of YouTube!

 Chat without switching tabs

-Let’s face it, casting off social apps isn’t realistic for most people, especially students.
-It’s just that keeping in touch with family, friends and fellow students is such an essential part of student life.
+Let’s face it, casting off social apps isn’t realistic for most people.
+Keeping in touch with family and friends has always been an essential part of life.
 Between major social media platforms and chat apps such as Telegram and Discord, your tabs bar can easily clutter up.

 But place your social media and chat apps in the Panel, and you’ll be able to check your social feeds without getting distracted too much.

 If you choose “Auto-Close Inactive Panel” in combination with “Floating Panel” the Panel will hover over the page and you’ll be able to read and reply to messages, with the messenger closing itself as soon as you focus on something else in the browser.

 To add sites as Web Panels, click on the “+” icon just below your Bookmarks, Downloads, Notes, History, and Window Panel, and add any site.
 An alternative way to add a Web Panel is to open the website, right-click anywhere on the page and select “Add Page to Web Panel”.